gmn/queryable/README.md

 // ..or you can simply name it, which will start an empty db with this name: var db = queryable.open( "Database_Name" );

-// ..or you can load from a json object, that is an Array of Objects. var db = queryable.open( {db_name:"name",data: [{key:val,key2:val2},{key:val},...] } );
+// You can load from a json object that is an Array of Objects. var db = queryable.open( {db_name:"name",data: [{key:val,key2:val2},{key:val},...] } );

-// insert any type of key:value pairs you want db.insert( {key:"Anything you want", comment:"fields don't have to match",keys:"keys can be anything"} );
+// insert any type of key:value pairs you want db.insert( {key:"keys can be Anything", comment:"fields don't have to match"} );

-// Multiple databases can be opened at the same time.
-Each is independent of the other like a collection. var db2 = queryable.open( "~/another.db" );
+// Like collections, many independent db can be open at the same time var db2 = queryable.open( "~/another.db" );

-// It handles any kind of value types that can be stored in vanilla JSON db2.insert( {subarray:[1,2,'buckle',{'my':'shoe'}]} );
+// It handles any value types
+db2.insert( {subarray:[1,2,'buckle',{'my':'shoe'}]} );

 // find() works like Mongo; RegExp's are fine